 In November 2010, Compensia provided an analysis with relevant market data and alternatives to consider when making compensation decisions for our non-employee directors and executive officers.
 The analysis compared each element of total compensation against a peer group of publicly-traded companies.
 The Committee used this peer group in 2011 and 2012 for purposes of assessing our total compensation program.
-Accordingly, we refer to this peer group as the "2011-2012 Compensation Peer Group consisted of companies against which we competed for recruiting qualified managers and directors and for shareholder investment.
+Accordingly, we refer to this peer group as the "2011-2012 Compensation Peer Group."
+We believe that the 2011-2012 Compensation Peer Group consisted of companies against which we competed for recruiting qualified managers and directors and for shareholder investment.
 These companies consisted of a combination of primarily technology companies of comparable size based in the San Francisco Bay Area, business services companies, and national rental, leasing and equipment finance companies.